apache/druid/docs/api-reference/service-status-api.md

 <code class="getAPI">GET</code> `/druid/coordinator/v1/leader`

 Retrieves the address of the current leader Coordinator of the cluster.
+If any request is sent to a non-leader Coordinator, the request is automatically redirected to the leader Coordinator.

 #### Responses